jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (1) This section applies to the following decisions by the Agency in relation to an activity or combination of activities:
   (a) a decision not to include an activity or a combination of activities in the national land transport programme:
   (b) a decision to include an activity or a combination of activities in the national land transport programme, but at a different level of priority to that accorded to the activity or combination of activities in the relevant regional land transport plan.
-(2) If this section applies, the Agency must give the relevant regional transport committee or Auckland Transport (as the case may require) written advice of the Agency’s decision and its reasons for making that decision.
+(2) If this section applies, the Agency must give the relevant regional transport committee or the ARTC (as the case may require) written advice of the Agency’s decision and its reasons for making that decision.

 ### 19E Variation of national land transport programme
 (1) The Agency may vary the national land transport programme during the 3 financial years to which it applies.